emberjs/data/guides/configuration/ember.md

 Legacy features will not live forever, but they will receive a second deprecation cycle before being deleted.
 There is no set schedule to when code in legacy might be deprecated.
 Sometimes it may become deprecated immediately after the feature is removed from core, other times it may last for several majors.
+Occasionally a deprecation in core won't be able to be restored from legacy at all.
 It all depends on how easy the feature is to maintain support for weighed against the community and maintenance costs of keeping it around.

 For example, if Ember were to deprecated EmberObject, then maintaining support for Model, Adapter and Serializer would become untenable quickly - so we would opt to